roytang/blog/content/posts/2006/11/2006-11-11-standard-constructed-ng-galleria.md

-Game two I go Elephant, Elephant, etc. He doesn&#8217;t have the answers.
+Game two I go Elephant, Elephant, etc. He doesn&'t have the answers.

 Game three he controls the game completely.
-I don&#8217;t bring him below 18.
+I don&'t bring him below 18.

 Round 5: 0-2 vs UWR Angel Control

-Game one sees an early Firemane and I&#8217;m unable to recover.
+Game one sees an early Firemane and I&'m unable to recover.

 Game two I bring him down to 9 and I have the Demonfire!
 He repeals a Birds of Paradise to allow the mana leak to counter, and I lose to Lightning Angel beatdown.

-At this point I&#8217;m starting to feel a bit light-headed.
-I think I&#8217;m coming down with a cold.
+At this point I&'m starting to feel a bit light-headed.
+I think I&'m coming down with a cold.

 Round 6: 1-1-1 vs UWG Control (appears as 1-2 in the record)